-Safety: If users do not feel safe or are putting themselves in danger while using this product, they will not want to use it, and there could be a high risk of energy.
-Safety was ranked the lowest in the garment design matrix as all designs were developed to be safe for one to wear.
+Safety: Safety was ranked the lowest in the garment design matrix as all designs were developed to be safe for one to wear.
 However, safety was ranked second highest (20%) for the electronics components as the likelihood of being electrocuted should be determined for each design.
 "AC Generator" scored the lowest in this category because, if the wiring is off, there would be a chance the user could be electrocuted while using the device.
+The other designs were deemed much safer.